 Pocket Wifi Rental in Sapporo

-Japan Pocket Wifi The cheapest way of getting connected to the Internet in Japan is renting a mobile wi-fi.
+One of the most convenient ways of getting connected to the Internet in Japan is renting a mobile wi-fi.
 It can accommodate multiple users so if you’re a group, you just need one and split the cost.
 You’ll find a lot of them around, even at the airport.
 However, based on experience, they are so in demand that every time I try to get one, there’s always none left.
-Fortunately, with Klook, you can reserve one and just pick it up at the airport!
+Fortunately, with KKDay, you can reserve one and just pick it up at the airport!

 PLACES TO VISIT IN SAPPORO